manuel-fernandez-rodriguez/DeviantCoding/README.md

 [![Open Issues](https://img.shields.io/github/issues-search/manuel-fernandez-rodriguez/DeviantCoding?query=is%3Aissue%20is%3Aopen%20-label%3Abug&label=Open%20Issues)](https://github.com/manuel-fernandez-rodriguez/DeviantCoding/issues?q=is%3Aissue+is%3Aopen+-label%3Abug)
 [![Open Bugs](https://img.shields.io/github/issues-search/manuel-fernandez-rodriguez/DeviantCoding?query=is%3Aissue%20is%3Aopen%20label%3Abug&label=Open%20Bugs&color=rgb(215%2C%2058%2C%2074))](https://github.com/manuel-fernandez-rodriguez/DeviantCoding/issues?q=is%3Aissue+is%3Aopen+label%3Abug)

+### Introduction
 This is the first and, for now, only component in the set.

 It started as an improvement on [Scrutor](https://github.com/khellang/Scrutor)'s handling of attributes for self-registration and depended on Scrutor itself, but has evolved into a complete replacement for most scenarios.

-You can read the [Registerly documentation here](https://manuel-fernandez-rodriguez.github.io/DeviantCoding/docs/registerly/introduction.html) and give it a try.
+You can have a look at the [Registerly documentation](https://manuel-fernandez-rodriguez.github.io/DeviantCoding/docs/registerly/introduction.html) for a thorough walkthru and give it a try.

 ## Contributing
 Contributions are welcomed, even if they're only in the form of a well documented feature request, they help immensely to